appbaseio/reactivesearch/content/docs/reactivesearch/searchbox/Quickstart.md

 ---
 title: 'QuickStart'
 meta_title: 'QuickStart to SearchBox'
-meta_description: 'Searchbox is a lightweight searchbox UI component to query your ElasticSearch app.'
+meta_description: 'Searchbox is a lightweight searchbox UI component to query your Elasticsearch app.'
 keywords:
     - quickstart
     - searchbox